Up to 60% off sofas & mattresses — limited‑time deals.

 How to build a matching outdoor coffee table at the right height

-Coffee tables feel best when they sit slightly below the cushion top.
-Use the same lumber and finish system as the sofa so the set weathers evenly.
+Coffee tables usually feel better when they sit slightly below the cushion top.
+Use the same lumber species and finish system as the sofa so the whole set weathers at roughly the same rate.
+If you are comparing your build against best sectionals, best modular sofas, or best corner sofas, matching table height is one of the small details that makes the whole setup feel intentional.

 FAQs